Def Leppard’s “Nine Lives” single was released on April 27, 2008.

 - Def Leppard recorded “Nine Lives” with Tim McGraw…

-AND… (4.)
-When Rick Savage introduced his daughter’s singing debut to a live audience, the two of them performed a song together: “Tim McGraw” by Taylor Swift!
+- When Rick Savage introduced his daughter’s singing debut to a live audience, the two of them performed the song “Tim McGraw” by Taylor Swift!

-Not only is “Nine Lives” a flat-out rocker, it’s also a fitting title for a band like Def Leppard and all the insurmountable odds they’ve overcome throughout their career.
+Plain and simple, “Nine Lives” is a solid, flat-out rocker.
+Moreover, it’s also a fitting title for a band like Def Leppard and the insurmountable odds they’ve overcome throughout their career.